Zuni Pueblo, New Mexico: Education

 Zuni Public Schools, established in 1980, operates schools serving the community.
 Prior to 1980 it was in the Gallup-McKinley County Schools.
 Zuni High School is the zoned high school.

 St. Anthony School, Zuni (K-8), of the Roman Catholic Diocese of Gallup, is in Zuni Pueblo.
 The school began operations on September 3, 1923.
 The Sisters of Saint Francis of Perpetual Adoration operated the school.
 Its initial enrollment was 43.

-The Zuni Public Library is located at 27 East Chavez Circle.
-In 1974, Dr. Lotsee Patterson and Ben Wakashige started a project to help tribal areas establish libraries.
-The Zuni library opened in 1975.